 Board 8 is on Fox Hollies Road at Curtis Gardens.
 Our route there takes us along Broad Road past some early cottages and a Recreation Ground donated to local people in 1898.
 The yoga school at Westley Road was once a moated farmhouse.
 The 1928 bus garage greets us as we turn left onto Fox Hollies Road.
 We continue on past Lidl, until 1997 the site of the Fox Hollies pub.
 Summer Road and Shaftmoor Lane are nearby.
 After the shopping area, which like Yardley Road was a self-sufficient local centre, we can see wrought-iron gates and pillars on the right.
 Board 8 tells of the Walker family of Fox Hollies Hall, and of the large municipal estate which came to cover his lands.

 From here our route back to the start might take us along Greenwood Avenue (2), a very wide new inter-war showpiece road, which stops dead at Fox Hollies Forum, a former mission hall of St Mary’s church.
 Dolphin Lane used to emerge onto Shirley Road here.
 Turning left onto Shirley Road itself, we can note approvingly the variation in the appearance of the inter-war municipal houses.
 On the left we pass Olton Boulevard East, the original intended by-pass for Acocks Green.
-Whereas Greenwood Avenue is a dual carriageway, Olton Boulevard East carries two sets of two-way traffic until the northern side was blocked off to motor vehicles at both ends.
+Whereas Greenwood Avenue is a dual carriageway, Olton Boulevard East carried two sets of two-way traffic until the northern side was blocked off to motor vehicles at both ends.
 Previously the old houses on the left had the address Greenwood Road, and before that Marsh Lane.
 We now prepare to turn right onto Victoria Road at the roundabout.